atomicwhale/obol-guides/charon_remote.md

    - If you are running Rocketpool Smart Node, please choose `Open to exteranl hosts` on the Beacon Node configureation page.
 2. If using `ufw` and `docker`, please follow this [guide](https://ethdocker.com/Support/Cloud) to ensure firewall is working properly for docker.
    - Use a port checker such as `https://www.yougetsignal.com/tools/open-ports/` to test your port 5052 on the BN IP.
 It should be closed to the public network.
-   - Use `curl http://BN-IP:5052/eth/v1/node/syncing` to check if you acn reach your BN from your Charon machine.
+   - Use `curl http://BN-IP:5052/eth/v1/node/syncing` to check if you can reach your BN from your Charon machine.
 3. Optimize the latency between the beacon node and charon--ideally they should be on the same LAN or same data center.
 Any latency here will just add to the time your cluster's need to reach consensus.

 ## Configuration